For courses in upcoming semesters, please see the Course Browser.

 Data Literacy Course Options

-Wellesley College offers a range of courses that can be used to satisfy the Data Literacy component of the Quantitative Reasoning degree requirement.
+Wellesley College offers a range of courses that can be used to satisfy the Data Literacy component of the QR & DL degree requirement.
 These courses include introductory statistics courses offered within a variety of disciplines, including Biological Sciences, Economics, Sociology, Political Science, Psychology, and Mathematics and Statistics.
 Other Data Literacy courses include significant emphasis on data and statistics but do not focus solely on statistical analysis and are offered across the curriculum in departments including Art History, Astronomy, Environmental Studies, and Geosciences.
 The complete list of currently offered courses that satisfy the Data Literacy requirement can be found below.
 Please see the full course descriptions under each department or program for details on prerequisites and the applications emphasized in each course.
-Note that: (1) All Data Literacy courses offered at Wellesley require satisfaction of the Basic Skills component of the Quantitative Reasoning requirement as a prerequisite.
-(2) A single course on the list below can be used to fulfill both the Data Literacy component of the Quantitative Reasoning requirement and a distribution requirement.
+Note that: (1) All Data Literacy courses offered at Wellesley require satisfaction of the Quantitative Reasoning component of the QR & DL requirement as a prerequisite.
+(2) A single course on the list below can be used to fulfill both the Data Literacy component of the QR & DL requirement and a distribution requirement.

 Introductory statistics courses that can be used as prerequisites for further study in statistics are indicated with a * in the list below.
 Because AP credit in Statistics is equivalent to completion of QR/STAT 150: Introduction to Data Literacy, which cannot be used as a prerequisite for higher-level courses in statistics, students with such AP credit who wish to continue their study of statistics must enroll in one of the starred introductory statistics courses on this list.
 Interested students should consult individual departments or programs for details on the various introductory statistics course options and for suggestions about choosing an appropriate first course.